toptal/xene/README.md

 ![xene](http://i.imgur.com/gMUjfBS.png)

-Xene is a framework for building conversational bots either with TypeScript or moderm JavaScript.
+Xene is a framework for building conversational bots either with TypeScript or modern JavaScript.
 From simple command based bots to rich natural language bots the framework provides all of the features needed to manage the conversational aspects of a bot.
-You can easily connect bots built using the framework to your users wherever they converse, from Slack to site to terminal.
+You can easily connect bots built using the framework to your users wherever they converse, from Slack to site to a terminal.

 ## Docs
 For docs check `docs/` folder.
 For fast example, check [Create your first bot](#create-your-first-bot)